On Fubini type theorems for the Riemann integral: Auxiliary notes and known results

 \section{Auxiliary notes and known results}

 In studying certain questions, it becomes necessary to use tools such as the change of order of integration under weaker conditions than continuity.
-For this reason, the question of whether such an order of integration can be changed, or whether repeated and multiple integrals are coincident, is relevant.
+For this reason, the question of whether such an order of integration can be changed, or whether iterated and multiple integrals are coincident, is relevant.
+In modern theories, these questions are objects of theorems called Fubini-type theorems (or briefly Fubini's theorems).
 There were established, in ordinary or improper meaning, various theorems of Fubini-type for the Riemann integrals.
 In the literature, Fubini-type theorems have been proved under various conditions.

 \textbf{Theorem 1}.
 Let $f(x,y)$ be a function defined in the rectangle

 and integrable in this rectangle.
 Suppose that for all points $x\in [a,\, b]$, with exception of finite number of them, the integral